LOOKING FOR BECKETT’S TREE

 D: They rolled them.
 On logs.
 Oh it must have taken ages.
 And hundreds of men.
 But that’s how they did it.
 Some of the stones have carvings on them.
 Fish and things like that.
 But not these ones.
 Isn’t that curious?

 G: Very interesting.
 I find all this most extraordinarily interesting.
 Ah!
 At last!

 Light falls on the tree.
-A dull mechanical noise is heard.
+The dull mechanical noise is heard again.
 They both listen.
 The noise ceases as suddenly as it began)

 G: This is it then.